 - A fine amounting up to $50,000

-- An imprisonment term of two, three, or five years
+- An imprisonment term of 2, 3, or 5 years

 Business Owners and Employees Auto/Car Insurance Fraud

 Various owners, representatives, and employees of companies or businesses dealing with car insurances can also be liable for violating auto/car insurance fraud law under Penal Code Section 549 PC in various ways.
 Once they do so, they become subject to criminal liability, which is chargeable and punishable under the law.